 With fast 40m/min rapids, a powerful 32kW/12,000rpm spindle and a 60-tool position ATC – the VCF 850LSR is a productivity powerhouse of a machine.

 ii) Puma 3100XLY

 The 12” chuck box guideway Puma 3100XLY turning centre has a maximum turning diameter of 420mm and a 2125mm maximum turning length.
-Equipped with a powerful 22kW/2800rpm spindle (1123N-m), a 130mm (+/-65mm) Y-axis, driven tools (5,000rpm), a hydraulic tailstock and a 12 station (24-position) turret, the Puma 3100XLY is a high-accuracy lathe that can take on a range of different machining operations and machine complex parts in one set-up.
+Equipped with a powerful 22kW/2800rpm spindle (1123N-m), a 130mm (+/-65mm) Y-axis, driven tools (5,000rpm), a hydraulic tailstock and a 12 station (24-position) turret.
+The Doosan Puma 3100XLY is a high-accuracy lathe that can take on a range of different machining operations and machine complex parts in one set-up.

 iii) Puma 2600LY II